 I have a lot of credit card debt.
 The largest debt I have is $12,000 that I owe to Chase.
 My total debt is over $30,000.
-I am not able to meet my minimum payments each month and some of my interest rates have been hiked to above 25%.
+I am not able to meet my minimum payments each month.
+I was late by a day or two on some of my payments and now the interest rates on those cards have been hiked to above 29%!
 I feel like I will never catch up.
 Is there a Chase debt consolidation program that would help me get out of debt?
 I appreciate any advice you can give me.
 Thanks.

-Chase is a full service bank, offering a variety of services including checking and savings accounts, credit cards and a Chase mortgage department.
-Chase is not currently offering unsecured debt consolidation loans.
+Chase is a full service bank, offering a variety of services including checking and savings accounts, credit cards, auto loans.
+There is also Chase mortgage department that offers home purchase and refinance loans, as well as home equity lines of credit.
+As of November, 2018, Chase is not currently offering unsecured debt consolidation loans.

-If you are struggling to pay your creditors, a good first step is to maintain communication with them.
-Call your creditors directly, before you miss any payments.
-In your case, you should call Chase and your other creditors, to see if they offer a financial hardship program that may give you some temporary relief.
+If you are struggling to pay your creditors, a good first step is to communicate directly with them.
+Reach out before you miss any payments.
+In your case, you should call Chase and your other creditors, to see if they offer a financial hardship program.
+That may give you some temporary relief.
 Ask for an interest rate reduction or permission to make a smaller than normal minimum payment, so you can avoid suffering late fees or a hike in interest rates.

-If you default on your Chase account or with your other creditors and you are unable to work out a solution with them, you will end up in collections.
-Not every creditor treats all delinquent accounts the same and even individual creditors treat different customers differently.
+If you default on your Chase account, or any account with other creditors, and you are unable to work out a solution with them, you will end up in collections.
+Different creditors handle delinquent accounts by their own policies and guidelines.
+Even a single creditor may treat different customers differently.
 However, there are some basic strategies and practices that Chase and other creditors employ with their delinquent customers:

 Chase is not known as the most aggressive creditor, when it comes to taking legal action against delinquent debtors, but it is not the most lenient either.
 Chase usually waits 6 months after the first delinquency before referring its accounts to outside legal collections.
 Not every account that is 6 months late will be sent to collections.
 Chase reviews the size of the debt owed, the state collection laws where the customer resides, and whether the customer's employment history and assets make collection likely.
 Chase currently uses an internal legal department to collect some debts in California, New York, New Jersey, Florida, and Illinois, although it also contracts with outside collection law offices.

-Bills.com recommends that you look into all your debt relief options, before making any decision, in order to weigh all the pluses and minuses that come with each solution.
+Bills.com recommends that you look into all your debt relief options before making any decision, in order to weigh each solution's pluses and minuses.

-We strongly recommend Bills.com's no-cost Debt Coach tool, which received positive reviews from both the New York Times and from CNN.
-Debt Coach allows you to easily go over all your available debt options, based on the goals and priorities that you specify, giving you a realistic estimate of how long it takes to get out of debt and what your total costs will be.
+We strongly recommend Bills.com's no-cost Debt Navigator tool.
+Debt Navigator allows helps easily review all your available debt options, based on the goals and priorities that you specify, giving you a realistic estimate of how long it takes to get out of debt and what your total costs will be.